Daniel Messerschmidt, PhD

 Associate Professor of Management and Business Administration

 Dr. Schimmoeller earned his PhD from Nova Southeastern University, his MBA from Oakland University, and his BS in Mechanical Engineering from the University of Dayton.
 He worked in industry for 20 years as a design engineer, mechanical engineering master, and manufacturing engineering manager.
-He has taught at several area colleges, and has been at Lynchburg College since fall 2005.
+He has taught at several area colleges, and has been at University of Lynchburg since fall 2005.
 His teaching areas include international business, management, and leadership.